 A Neighbourhood Plan Steering Group was set up in April 2022 to assist in development of the plan.
-The Steering Committee met for the first time in May 2022 and their minutes are published on the Parish Council Website.
+The Steering Committee met for the first time in May 2022.

-Once made, the Mavesyn Ridware Neighbourhood Plan forms part of the statutory development plan, together with the adopted Lichfield Local Plan.
+The Mavesyn Ridware Neighbourhood Plan forms part of the statutory development plan, together with the adopted Lichfield Local Plan.
 Section 38 of the Planning and Compulsory Purchase Act 2004 requires planning applications to be determined in accordance with the policies of the statutory development plan, unless material considerations indicate otherwise.
-So, the Neighbourhood Plan carries real weight in planning decision making.
+So, the Neighbourhood Plan carries real weight in the determination of planning applications.
 Where the Neighbourhood Plan and Local Plan differ, the later plan carries more weight.

-The Neighbourhood Plan will be in force from the date it is made until the end of 2040.
+The Neighbourhood Plan is in force from the date it is made until the end of 2040.